schatt/6layer/Development/docs/AI_AGENT_GUIDE.md

 // ✅ DRY: Define hints once, use everywhere
 // ✅ Cached: Hints loaded once, reused for performance
 // ✅ Organized: All hints in Hints/ folder
+// ✅ Works with CoreData AND/OR Swift Data: Hints describe your data models regardless of persistence layer
 ```

+**Data Persistence Support**: Field hints work seamlessly with both CoreData and Swift Data.
+The hints describe your data models, not the persistence layer, so you can use the same hints whether your models are CoreData entities or Swift Data models.

+**Xcode Project Integration**: Hints files should be added to your Xcode project target:
+- **Via Xcode**: Drag `.hints` files into your project and ensure they're included in your app target
+- **Via xcodegen**: Add hints files to your `project.yml` resources section
+- **Via Package.swift**: For Swift Package projects, include hints in your package resources

 **📚 For complete field hints documentation, see:**
 - [Field Hints Complete Guide](FieldHintsCompleteGuide.md) - Comprehensive usage guide